 Charted Buoy Positions

-No reliance can be placed on floating aids always maintaining their exact positions.
-Buoys should, therefore be regarded with caution and not as infallible navigating marks, especially when in exposed positions.
-A ship should always, when possible, navigate by bearings of fixed objects or angles between them, and not by buoys.
+No reliance can be placed on floating aids, always maintaining their exact positions.
+Buoys should, therefore, be regarded with caution and not as infallible navigating marks, especially when in exposed positions.
+A ship should always, when possible, navigate by bearings of fixed objects or angles between them and not by buoys.

 Notes